eslint/eslint/docs/src/rules/semi-style.md

 ## When Not To Use It

 If you don't want to notify the location of semicolons, then it's safe to disable this rule.

-## Version

-This rule was introduced in ESLint 4.0.0-beta.0.